The American Civil War: A tale of two Americas

 These two early Confederate victories showed that the Union forces were not fully prepared for the war.

-The Union had been busy raising and training an army, and on the 17th of September 1862, they had their first major victory at the Battle of Antietam.
+During this time, the Union had been busy raising and training a new army, and on the 17th of September 1862, they had their first major victory at the Battle of Antietam.

-This battle, which remains the deadliest single-day battle in American history with over 22,000 killed in one day, effectively stopped the Confederate forces under General Lee marching north into Maryland.
+This effectively stopped the Confederate forces under General Lee marching north into Maryland.

-This was followed by the Emancipation Proclamation on the 1st of January 1863, which declared that all slaves in rebel states were free.
+This was followed by the Emancipation Proclamation on the 1st of January 1863, which declared that all slaves in Confederate-held territory were now free.

 Inspired by this announcement, an estimated 180,000 former slaves would sign up to fight for the Union during the course of the war.